 In 2005 the Canadian Journal of Earth Sciences published an Okanagan Highlands special issue (volume 42, no. 2), which contains articles on the regional geology and paleontology of the fossil beds.

 It was in 1997 that a large group of paleontologists from the Denver Museum of Natural History, National Museum of Natural History, Smithsonian Institution, the Burke Museum of Natural History, spent 5 days systemically working through a section of the Eocene Epoch lake (lacustrine) sediments and sandstone beds, discovering and cataloging the fossils that were found.

 The Stonerose Interpretative Center has been managed by a group of very dedicated community members.
-Madaline Perry became the first director of Stonerose in 1987, followed by Lisa Barksdale from 1988 to 2004.
+Madaline Perry became the first director of Stonerose in 1987, followed by Lisa Barksdale from 1990 through 2003.
 Catherine Brown held the directorship from 2004-2013.
 Then Katherine Meade took the helm until retiring at the end of 2020.
 Current Executive Director, Solea Kabakov, worked under Lisa Barksdale in the 1990s and returned to lead the organization in 2021.
 Initially supported by the town of Republic, since 1989 Stonerose has been run by the nonprofit support group Friends of Stonerose Fossils and Eocene Fossil Site.
 For the past decade Stonerose Interpretive Center and Eocene Fossil site has been dedicated to the public and information education about the regional geology and collecting on the most productive site within the town of Republic, at Boot Hill.